Why Am I Cycling Canada?

 In 2019, I completed my biggest ride from the Texas-Mexico border to Regina, Canada.
 I travelled via the Rocky Mountains and covered more than 4,200 km in three weeks.
 I loved all of it: the people I encountered, the landscapes my eyes couldn’t believe, the sense of accomplishment I felt at the end.

 I put biking on pause while I focused on my legal career.
-Now, I want to return to that passion.
+This trip was my chance to return to that passion.

-I’ve now been a lawyer for about five years.
-Throughout my career, I’ve worked on cases that have changed lives and made the front pages of the business papers.
+My career proved enjoyable and fruitful.
+I worked on cases that changed lives and made the front pages of the business papers.

 Work has never been dull: it’s always provided me with a sense of thrill and accomplishment.
 But being a lawyer is a demanding job, and the days can be long.
 That made it hard to pursue some of my personal goals, which often got pushed off so that I could focus on building my career.

-I decided to narrow the scope of my ride to one country: Canada.
-That change felt right.
-A Canadian route would let me bike a long distance, seek out adventure in new places, and get to better know my home country.
+Narrowing the scope of my ride to Canada felt right.
+It would let me bike a long distance, seek out adventure in new places, and get to better know my home country.
 This ride felt achievable while still maintaining a high degree of challenge.

-Stepping aside from a budding law career to pursue a cross-country adventure on two wheels might seem foolish – even stupid – to some people.
-I can understand their perspective.
-My rational self is still trying to rationalise this trip.
-Sometimes, however, dreams can’t be rationalised or easily explained.
+Stepping aside from a budding law career to pursue a cross-country adventure on two wheels might seem foolish to some people.
+I can understand that perspective.
+It took me a while to decide on this trip.
+In the end, I grew comfortable with the idea that sometimes dreams can’t be rationalized or easily explained.